emu-wg/rfc7170bis/draft-ietf-emu-rfc7170bis.md

 The Vendor-Specific TLV is available to allow vendors to support their own extended attributes not suitable for general usage.
 A Vendor-Specific TLV attribute can contain one or more TLVs, referred to as Vendor TLVs.
-The TLV type of a Vendor-TLV is defined by the vendor.
+The TLV type of a particular Vendor TLV is defined by the vendor.
 All the Vendor TLVs inside a single Vendor-Specific TLV belong to the same vendor.
 There can be multiple Vendor-Specific TLVs from different vendors in the same message.
 Error handling in